christian-posta/ceposta-devops-ose/docs/set-up-docker.md

 your software in isolated containers and ship the containers and have them behave the same on any host that can run Docker.

-Here's a detailed setup guide for RHEL/CentOS, including some suggestions:
+Here's a detailed setup guide for Docker running on RHEL/CentOS, including some suggestions:

 ## Install prerequisites